DanielTatarkin/DanielTatarkin/README.md

 ### Hi there, I'm Daniel 👋

-- I work as a Solutions Architect at AWS
+- I'm a Solutions Architect at AWS

 ### 📫 Contact Me:
 * [LinkedIn](https://linkedin.com/in/danieltatarkin)